HackUponTheGale/HackUponTheGale.github.io/_posts/2023-10-31-QuickAssist1.md

 If asked to pick something that would not create event logs, this would not have been my choice.
 But there's no event log created by this tool to reflect any stage of session establishment, remote control, or session termination.
 Application/services logs do contain a Remote Assistance/Operational evtx events, but these seem to be related to components of the legacy Remote Assistance tool.
 Events there that pertain to Remote Assistance COM server do not correspond with Quick Assist usage.

 Finally, a network layer block to lock down usage of this tool isn't straightforward.
 It's all in Microsoft IP space.
 Moreover, the DNS requests used to set up a session return a series of CNAME records before finally resolving an IP.
-That means outside of sinkhole-ing specific requests, a host-side control is the best option.
+That means outside of sinkholing specific requests, a host-side control is the best option.

-## Does python work? (h2)
+## Investigating

 Text text text text